oxford-arc/arc-software-guide/docs/source/apps/arc_matlab_mps.rst

 Importing the profile can be done either by calling MATLAB functions or via the graphical interface.
 The profiles are stored here::

-  /apps/common/commercial/MATLAB/R2022b/cluster/arc_cluster.mlsettings
-  /apps/common/commercial/MATLAB/R2022b/cluster/htc_cluster.mlsettings
+  /apps/common/commercial/MATLAB/R2022b/cluster/arc_devel.mlsettings
+  /apps/common/commercial/MATLAB/R2022b/cluster/htc_devel.mlsettings

 Import using MATLAB functions
 =============================

 Run these functions from a MATLAB session::

-   arc_profile = parallel.importProfile ('/apps/common/commercial/MATLAB/R2022b/cluster/arc_cluster.mlsettings');
+   arc_profile = parallel.importProfile ('/apps/common/commercial/MATLAB/R2022b/cluster/arc_devel.mlsettings');
-   parallel.defaultClusterProfile ('arc_cluster');
+   parallel.defaultClusterProfile ('arc_devel');

 Importing from MATLAB GUI
 =========================

+For these examples we will use the ``arc_devel`` profile.

 To import using the graphical interface: